History of Tolk

 Tolk is a wonderful word.

-In English, it's consonant with talk.
-Because, generally, what do we need a language for?
-We need it to talk to computers.
+In English, it sounds like talk.
+And after all, what do we use a language for?
+To talk.
+To talk to computers.

 In all Slavic languages, the root tolk and the phrase "to have tolk" means "to make sense"; "to have deep internals".